Siteimprove/CMS-plugin-Wordpress/TESTING.md

 ### GitHub Actions

-Both new browser-driven workflows run only by manual dispatch; pushing a commit or opening/updating a PR does not trigger them.
+The individual browser and WordPress workflows support manual dispatch.
+`pr-tests.yml` runs both suites and integration regressions automatically on PRs.
 Commit the workflows, package files (including the lockfile), Playwright configs, tests, and documentation to the PR branch.
 A manually started **WordPress plugin browser tests** run attaches an HTML report plus failure traces/screenshots.
 It has read-only repository permissions and does not deploy.